-Rhetorical Structure Theory (RST) We also draw on Rhetorical Structure Theory (RST) [5] for representing the possible relations between the different components of the model.
+Rhetorical Structure Theory (RST) We also draw on Rhetorical Structure Theory (RST) [4] for representing the possible relations between the different components of the model.
 RST has been used to analyze the relations between text spans in discourse and to generate coherent discourse.
 RST analyzes different rhetorical and semantic relations (ex. precondition, sequence, result) that hold between its basic units (usually propositions).
-In our framework, we use RST as a design solution to guide us in the establishing coherence by modeling the relations among multimedia data similarly to the relations among text spans in a discourse.
+In our framework, we used RST as a design solution to guide us in the planning of a coherent performance modeling the relations among multimedia data similarly to the relations among text spans in a discourse.